 3. Barbell Front Raises

-You can reinforce your shoulders more specifically with the barbell front raises workout.
+You can reinforce your shoulders more specifically with the barbell front raises.

-The front raises works on the anterior deltoid and help you build stable and muscular shoulders.
+The front raises hit the anterior deltoid and help build stable and muscular shoulders.

 Steps to do:

-- Raise the bar in front of you until your arms reach at your chest height.
+- Raise the bar in front of you until your arms reach your chest height.

 - Lower the bar to the start and repeat for the desired number of times.